-Risk Management Authority Responsibility (within an SFRA context) Department for Environment, Food and Rural Affairs (DEFRA) Responsible for overall national FCERM policy in England, alongside providing flood risk management funding.
-Supervises and works collaboratively to manage flood risk and coastal erosion from main rivers, the sea and reservoirs.
-The EA's various responsibilities include: Providing LPAs with flood risk advice regarding development proposals in Environment Agency Flood Zones 2 and 3.Carrying out works to manage fluvial and coastal flood risk.
-(EA) Issuing and operating flood warning systems.
+Table 4-1: Risk Management Authorities and Responsibilities Risk Management Authority Responsibility (within an SFRA context) Department for Environment, Food and Rural Affairs (DEFRA) Responsible for overall national FCERM policy in England, alongside providing flood risk management funding.
+Environment Agency (EA) Supervises and works collaboratively to manage flood risk and coastal erosion from main rivers, the sea and reservoirs.
+The EA's various responsibilities include: Providing LPAs with flood risk advice regarding development proposals in Flood Zones 2 and 3.
+Carrying out works to manage fluvial and coastal flood risk.
+Issuing and operating flood warning systems.
 Issuing consent to enable works on or near main rivers, and works affecting watercourses, flood and sea defences and other structures protected by its byelaw.
 Providing advice on development proposals (see Section 5).
 The LLFA covering Epsom and Ewell is SCC.
+LLFAs are responsible for managing flood Lead Local Flood Authorities (LLFAs) The LLFA covering Epsom and Ewell is SCC.
 LLFAs are responsible for managing flood risk from surface water, ordinary watercourses, and groundwater sources ('local flood risk sources').
 LLFA responsibilities include: Development, application, maintenance, and monitoring of LFRMSs.
 This includes involvement in SFRA preparation.
-Lead Local Flood • Preparing and maintaining a PFRA, flood risk maps, flood hazard maps, and flood risk management plans.
-Authorities (LLFAs) Designating features and structures that may affect the risk of local flooding or coastal erosion. • Investigating and reporting of flood incidents that reach a certain threshold. • Creating guidelines and policies to ensure effective flood risk management work. • Providing advice on major development proposals with surface water drainage implications (see Section 5 for further details).
+Preparing and maintaining a PFRA, flood risk maps, flood hazard maps, and flood risk management plans.
+Designating features and structures that may affect the risk of local flooding or coastal erosion.
+Investigating and reporting of flood incidents that reach a certain threshold.
+Creating guidelines and policies to ensure effective flood risk management work.
+Providing advice on major development proposals with surface water drainage implications (see Section 5 for further details).